simatec/ioBroker.shuttercontrol/docs/en/shuttercontrol.md

 If the shutters are to be moved automatically using a brightness sensor, this is configured here.

-Activation is then carried out individually for each shutter under [Main shutter settings][]. under **Type of control for closing (or opening) the roller shutter** by selecting the entry "Brightness sensor".
+Activation is then carried out individually for each shutter under [Main shutter settings](#main-shutter-settings). under **Type of control for closing (or opening) the roller shutter** by selecting the entry "Brightness sensor".

 **Brightness value for closing with brightness sensor** *Brightness value from which the shutters are to be closed.